markubiak/wallpaper-reddit/README.md

   wallpaper-reddit -h

 #Configuration
 The config file is in ~/.config/wallpaper-reddit, and will be created automatically.
 Currently, the GNOME, XFCE, MATE, Unity, and Cinnamon Desktop Environments should be automatically detected and the program should set the wallpaper without any extra work.
 However, due to the varying nature of window managers, it is possible, even likely, that you may have to specify a custom command to set your wallpaper.
-The program will prompt you for this if this is the case.
-This can be researched per desktop environment.
-Changing the other options in the config file is optional, but recommended.
+The program will prompt you for this if this is the case; the exact command can be researched per desktop environment.
+If your desktop environment is not supported, please file an issue so that automatic support can be implemented for others.
 - minwidth and minheight set the minimum dimensions the program will consider a valid candidate for a wallpaper.
 If --resize is enabled, the script will resize the image to those dimensions before setting the wallpaper.
 - maxlinks is the maximum number of links the script will go through before giving up.
 - resize does the same thing as the --resize flag.
+It is enabled by default.
 - random does the same thing as the --random flag.

 #Startup